Balasana - Child’s pose

 - Lower onto the right shoulder, sitting back in the hips allowing the head to rest on the floor.

-- Stay for a few breaths, then use the left palm into the floor to press back to all-fours and repeat on the left side.
+- Stay for a few breaths, then use the left palm on the floor to press back to all-fours and repeat on the left side.

 Child's pose with side stretch;